hjalmarrivera/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
 Hello!
 A good ticketing system is at the heart of many jobs in information technology.
-In this tutorial, I will walk through the prerequisites and installation of the open-source ticketing system osTicket.<br />

-osTicket is a free and excellent way to learn about ticket severity, SLA, assigning users to tickets, and more.
+In this tutorial, I will walk through the prerequisites and installation of the open-source ticketing system osTicket. osTicket is a free and excellent way to learn about ticket severity, SLAs, assigning users, and more.<br />

 <h2>Environments and Technologies Used</h2>